What measures has the EU taken in response to the Russian invasion of Ukraine?

 To prevent unfair competition, state aid may not generally be awarded to enterprises in the EU.
 In certain cases, the European Commission can approve state aid subject to stringent conditions.

 To mitigate the economic impact of the war and assist badly affected businesses and sectors, the Commission presented a Temporary Crisis and Transition Framework for State Aid measures on 23 March 2022 to support the economy following Russia’s aggression against Ukraine.
 The temporary framework has since been amended twice and replaced on 9 March 2023 with the temporary crisis and transition framework.
-The framework has been amended once.
+The framework has been amended twice.
 Member states have until 30 June 2024 to grant aid to businesses affected by the sanctions imposed on Russia and compensate them for additional costs due to high gas prices.
+Member states can award aid to businesses in the primary agriculture sector and the fisheries and aquaculture sector until 31 December 2024.
 Since 31 December 2023, however, member states have no longer been permitted to provide liquidity support in the form, for example, of state guarantees.
 However, the framework allows aid to be granted until 31 December 2025 to promote the transition towards a net zero economy.

 More information: